hovr/airbnb-analyzer/README.md

 - **Smart caching & reset control** – The extension caches detailed property data to avoid reloading reviews unnecessarily.
 When you reset the analyzer, you’ll see a prompt asking whether to flush the cache for the wishlist you’re viewing, so you can decide between speed and freshness.
 - **Clear tab labels** – While reviews load, each property tab automatically updates its browser tab label to show the property number and how many reviews have been processed (for example, `#3 12/15 reviews`).
 This makes it easy to see progress at a glance.
 - **Icon state awareness** – The extension icon now turns monochrome and opens a simple “You need to be on an Airbnb wishlist page” message if you activate it outside an eligible wishlist.
 Head to a wishlist to restore the full popup.
+- **Single listing mode** – You can run the analyzer directly from an Airbnb room page to generate a focused prompt for just that listing, reusing the same review and amenity scraping pipeline.

 ## Troubleshooting tips